Resources & Help

 - Apply early

-- Bring a copy of your C.V. to the visa interview
+- Bring a copy of your curriculum vitae (CV) to the visa interview

 Estimate How Long the Application Process Will Take